raspberrypilearning/software-guide/quickstart.md

 - Connect your Raspberry Pi to [WiFi](wifi.md)
 - Install more [applications](install-apps.md)
 - Discover how to [back up your SD card](backup.md)
-- Get started learning or making with our free [resources](https://www.raspberrypi.org/resources/)